Auf Wiedersehen, Pet: Main cast

 In the original series, Oz (Jimmy Nail) was a loud, belligerent, abrasive, heavy-drinking Geordie lout who showed no fidelity towards his wife or any concern for his son.
 He had a xenophobic attitude to Germans, and later to Turks and Spaniards.
 His major passions in life were drinking and supporting Newcastle United football club.
 At the end of the second series, he wins the Spanish lottery and spends much of his new-found wealth on presents for his friends, but has squandered all his money by the beginning of the third series, in which he re-unites his five surviving pals at his own phoney funeral as a ruse to reunite the entire team.
-By this time the character has somewhat unrealistically had a personality transplant, being substantially reformed, more mature, intelligent and thoughtful and less yobbishly violent, and with his magically newly-acquired business acumen, is prepared to lead his friends off on new adventures overseas.
-His son, Rod, has grown up [ and bearing zero physical resemblance to his 11 year old self of Series 2], is a singer and is gay, which at first horrifies Oz.
-After going to see him perform on two occasions, Oz's maturity and new-found reformed nature wins through.